 “Two heads are better than one” – That is the wisdom behind the success of the BRZ, Subaru’s small yet very capable sports coupe.
 The BRZ (Boxer-Engine Rear-Wheel-Drive Zenith) has become one of the most spotlighted nameplates in the Japanese automaker’s fleet.

-Under the hood is a 2.0L 4-Cylinder Subaru Boxer Engine with a Toyota D4-S Fuel Injection System, mated to a 6-Speed MT or AT, delivering raw 200hp and 205 Nm of torque to the rear wheels, making it a fast and agile machine right off the bat.
+Under the hood is a 2.0L DOHC Subaru Boxer Engine now placed lower and closer to the driver.
+This delivers power to its rear wheels, while mated to a 6-speed automatic or manual transmission.
+This compact sports coupe has 200 hp and 205 Nm of torque that makes it a fast and agile machine right off the bat.